imsb-uke/pcai/README.md

 ### Model Training

 In [02_training.ipynb](notebook/cancer_indicator/02_training.ipynb), a cancer indicator model is trained and evaluated on a few exemplary slides.
 The resulting model provides patch-level predictions for individual patches as shown below.
+Note that the results are derived from a model that only uses 24 input images for training.

 <figure class="image">
     <img src="notebook/cancer_indicator/output/ci_prediction_examples.png">